 We were recently asked us to do a comparative review of the HP Envy 5540 Wireless e-All-In-One printer and the Epson EcoTank L355.
 Both have similar features and are aimed at the home office or small business.

-The HP Envy 5540 does everything you would need for the home office – scan, copy and print with WiFi connectivity to your home network and the ability to print direct from your smartphone or tablet.
-It also comes with a free three month trial of HP’s Instant Ink service so you should never find yourself running out of ink during a crucial project.
+The HP Envy printer does everything you would need for the home office – scan, copy and print with WiFi connectivity to your home network and the ability to print direct from your smartphone or tablet.
+It also comes with a free three month trial of HP’s Instant Ink service so you should never find yourself running out of HP Envy ink during a crucial project.

 The Epson EcoTank L355 is also a wireless all-in-one printer with integrated ink system, ideal for home offices and small work offices.
 This printer, scanner and copier features Wi-Fi connectivity to your home network and is also compatible with Epson’s iPrint app to print from smart phones and tablets.